 - If a person is in a clinical training program, appointment should be a Clinical Fellow.

-- If a person is adding additional research time to the middle or end of their clinical training program, appointed can be as a Postdoctoral Research Scholar/Associate.
+- If a person is adding additional research time to the middle or end of their clinical training program, a Postdoctoral Appointment can be made.

 - Paid-direct postdocs (e.g., HHMI or foreign government fellowships paid directly to the postdoc) should be entered as Postdoctoral Research Scholars in a non-paid role (NPR) and the amount entered in the Non-WU Pay field.